If you notice a discrepancy in your timesheet, you can make the necessary corrections if your employer allows it.

 You can edit your timesheet if your employer allows it and the pay period is still open.

-- Open circle indicates the pay period is open; supervisors, managers, and the account holder can make changes.
+- Open circle indicates the pay period is open; Supervisors, Managers, and the Admin can make changes.
 Employees can make changes if allowed by the Attendance Settings.

-- Check circle indicates the pay period is closed; no further changes can be made unless the pay period is re-opened by the account holder or a manager with access to manage payroll.
+- Check circle indicates the pay period is closed; no further changes can be made unless the pay period is re-opened by the Admin or a Manager with access to manage timesheets and pay periods.

 Select a pay period